The EXECUTE precompile

 prev_randao = ... buffer_read(...)

-transactions = ... buffer_read(...) # TBD: this should be a ref to blobs
+transactions = ... buffer_read(...) # TBD: this should be a ref to blobs.
+TODO: think whether it should also support storage and memory

 l1_anchor = ... buffer_read(...) # TBD: arbitrary info that is passed from L1 to L2 storage